-Colorado Parks and Wildlife issues hunting licenses and offers an abundance of hunter education resources including hunt planning guides and maps.
+Colorado Parks and Wildlife issues hunting licenses and offers an abundance of hunter education resources including hunt planning guides, an interactive hunting atlas, and maps.

 The Ranching for Wildlife program is a wildlife management partnership between ranchers and hunters.
 Ranchers provide hunting access to their land free of charge to those who draw licenses.
 Participating ranchers are required to improve habitat on their ranch for game and non-game animals.

 Jefferson County Animal Control can remove dead wildlife weighing less than 100 pounds from roads or private property at no cost to the resident.
 For larger animals, contact the Colorado State Patrol at 303-239-4501.
 Be careful when handling dead animals, and be aware of animal-borne diseases that may be present.
 Please note that Dead animals on private property are the responsibility of homeowner.

 If you are concerned about an animal that is sick, injured, or behaving oddly, report it to Jefferson County Dispatch at 303-980-7300, you will be connected to the proper agency.
 Jefferson County Animal Control or the animal control department in your jurisdiction is able to assist with stray animals, while Colorado Parks and Wildlife provides services for sick or injured wildlife.
 If you suspect juvenile wildlife has been orphaned, please wait and give space, as their mother is likely nearby.